wp-plugins/ecampaign/readme.txt

     Please email Islington Council about the roamer parking scheme which will increase traffic.
     [/ecampaign]

-Note that between the [ecampaign] tags, there are the bodies of two emails, separated by
+Note that between [ecampaign] and [/ecampaign], there are the bodies of two emails, separated by

     <hr />.

 The second message is hidden until the first message is sent.
-New lines are not permitted inside the [ecampaign  ] tag.
+New lines are not permitted inside the [ecampaign  ] shortcode.